aws/aws-sdk-rails/README.md

   secret_access_key: YOUR_ACCESS_KEY
 ```

+Encrypted Credentials will take precedence over any other AWS Credentials that
+may exist in your environment (eg: credentials from profiles set in
+ `~/.aws/credentials`).

+If you are using [ActiveStorage](https://edgeguides.rubyonrails.org/active_storage_overview.html)
+with `S3` then you do not need to specify your credentials in your `storage.yml`
+configuration: they will be loaded automatically.

 ## DynamoDB Session Store

 You can configure session storage in Rails to use DynamoDB instead of cookies,